seinecle/mk99/docs/generated-slides/subdir/apis-and-their-business-relevance_temp_slides.md

 ==  !
 REST became ultimately the most widely adopted, because it uses the same simple principles that webpages use to be transferred over the Internet (the "http" protocol that you see in web page addresses).
-This is why APIs are often called "REST APIs"
+This is why APIs are often called https://www.youtube.com/watch?v=7YcW25PHnAA["REST APIs"].

 ==  !
 In 2000-2010, it became increasingly easy and natural to adopt the REST convention to make one's software and data available to another computer.